 How To Use Sage Leaf Health Embassy

 2 tsp of Sage Leaf pour 200ml of boiling water.
-Leave to infuse covered for 10-15 minutes, then strain and drink.
+Leave to infuse covered for 10-15 minutes, then strain the infusion.
 You can add some honey for a sweeter taste.

 Sage Leaf infusion can be used for rinsing the mouth.